 Winter storm management includes application of deicing and anti-icing chemicals and/or combination with abrasives (salt/cinder blend) to protect the traveling public during inclement weather.
 ADOT has fully evaluated the environmental impact from this activity and performs annual training to equipment operators that apply chemicals or abrasives and who drive snow plows or otherwise manage the storage of anti- and deicing materials.
-More information on ADOT's Winter Storm Management program is available at https://azdot.gov/node/5558.
+More information on ADOT's Winter Storm Management program is available at Winter Storm Management | Department of Transportation.